gulsoy83/RPA_InvoiceScraping/README.md

 These info will be saved to the xlsx file which provided within the project folder.

 If successful, the pdf file will be moved to "Output/Successful" directory.
 Else, will be moved to "Output/Failed".
 ("Output/Successful" and "Output/Failed" directories must be created before initial run)

+To speed up the robot, change delay values from project settings: delay before = 0.1, delay after = 0.05